Rakhikrishna123/narrative-flow-co-writer/README.md

 # narrative-flow-co-writer
 ## Overview
-Narrative Flow Co-Writer is an AI-assisted storytelling application built using Streamlit and TinyLlama.
+Narrative Flow Co-Writer is an AI-assisted storytelling application built using Streamlit and Llama3.
 It enables interactive story generation based on user prompts.
 ## Objective
 To explore lightweight Large Language Model (LLM) integration for human-AI collaborative storytelling.
 ## Architecture